 Apple Glasses camera

-Earlier it was believed that due to privacy reasons, Apple's smart AR glasses were not going to have a built-in camera.
-Then, analyst Ming-Chi Kuo claimed an Apple AR headset to actually sport a whole 15 cameras, with eight of them used for AR video.
+Earlier rumors claimed that Apple's smart glasses were not going to have cameras, citing reasons of privacy.
+However, later, reputable analyst Ming-Chi Kuo claimed an Apple AR headset to actually sport a whole 15 cameras, with eight of them used for AR video.

-Now, newer reports hint that the Apple smart glasses are going to feature a high-resolution camera for photo and video capture, and one camera for "computer vision", which would be giving environmental context to the device.
+Now, newer reports hint that the Apple smart glasses may sport a high-resolution camera for photo and video capture.
+The smart glasses are also believed to feature another camera for "computer vision".
+That would be providing environmental context to the device, potentially to be analyzed by AI for AI features.

-On the subject of cameras, Apple's LiDAR sensor could make it into Apple's smart glasses.
+Meanwhile, we've also heard that Apple's LiDAR sensor could make it into the smart glasses.
 Considering that LiDAR isn't capable of capturing clear photos and videos of people like a standard camera and will be useful for scanning the user's environment to enhance AR apps, Apple might be able to avoid potential privacy concerns despite including it.

 Apple Glasses design